Academics

 Program Requirements

-K-8 families are required to submit course titles and curriculum choices in the beginning of the year and then grades and attendance at the end of the year.
+K-8 families are required to submit course titles and curriculum choices at the beginning of the year and then grades and attendance at the end of the year.
 Parents/guardians submit this information digitally through our data system, Stellar, from the convenience of their personal computer.

 Testing is required for grades 3, 5, and 7.
 Testing is used as a resource to measure student progress.
+You may test during the week using our umbrella schedules in March for on-campus testing, or test at home and submit your results to us.

 Teaching Criteria